Arsalan-Sadri/01_Wireframe/README.md

   * Deployed projects

 # :page_with_curl: Description
-* A wireframe: web design skeleton using HTML/CSS
+* A wireframe template: web design skeleton using HTML and CSS

 # :nut_and_bolt: Tools and Technologies
 * Editor: `Visual Studio Code`
-* Languages: `JavaScript, HTML, CSS`
+* Languages: `JavaScript, HTML, and CSS`

 # "arrow_forward: Deployed Application
 * [Deployed application]() via GitHub Pages directly from the depository

 # :wrench: How to Run
 1. **Clone down** the application to your local device.
-2. Locate `index.html` and open it in a web browser like Google Chrome
+2. Locate `index.html` and **open** it in a web browser like Google Chrome